 People are more interested in them, perhaps, because they have heard less about them, and we do want to teach what the Bible teaches about them.
 And they are in the Scripture, and we want to teach them.
 But don’t let an interest in the more obscure disciplines keep people from being inconsistent in terms of the word of God and prayer.

 Now with those two most important, personal spiritual disciplines, I have found there is an almost universal problem.
-With the intake of the Word of God it looks like this: Even our most devoted daily Bible readers will read a chapter, read three chapters, however much it is.
-Once they are finished, they close their Bible.
-And most days, if pressed, as soon as they close their Bible they would have to admit: I don’t remember a thing I read.
+With the intake of the word of God it looks like this: Even our most devoted daily Bible readers will read a chapter, read three chapters — however much it is — and once they are finished, they close their Bible, and most days, if pressed, as soon as they close their Bible they would have to admit: I don’t remember a thing I read.
 In fact, many days I can’t even tell you where I have read.

 I believe the simple, permanent, biblical solution to that is to meditate on Scripture — not merely to read, but to meditate.
 People say, “I just can’t remember what I read though.”
 But let’s say if it takes a person two seconds to read verse 1 of a chapter, then two seconds to read verse 2, then two seconds to read verse 3, you can have a thousand two-second encounters with the word of God and not remember a thing you have read.
 What do you ever remember that you look at for two seconds?
 Occasionally something, but not very often.
 So the problem is not your memory.
 It is not your IQ.
 It is not your education.
 It is your method.